Koi25/welcome/README.md

 # welcome
 This is my first respo on github
+As a designer